fmelinscak/bayesian-bci-performance/README.md

 Using the WinBUGS version of scripts and models, the code should also be able to run directly with OpenBUGS but we have not yet tested this.

-Should you want to use the BUGS models in R or Python, you will still need JAGS and a corresponding interface (either rjags package for R or the PyJAGS package for Python).
+I you want to use the BUGS models in R or Python, you will still need JAGS and a corresponding interface (either rjags package for R or the PyJAGS package for Python).
 You will also need to translate the simulate_modelN_data, run_modelN_jags, and inspect_modelN_results scripts, to simulate data, infer parameters, and plot results, respectively.
 We welcome pull requests with R or Python translations.